rsullivan00/apollo-link-json-api/README.md

 ## Options

-REST Link takes an object with some options on it to customize the behavior of the link.
+JSON API Link takes an object with some options on it to customize the behavior of the link.
 The options you can pass are outlined below:

 - `uri`: the URI key is a string endpoint (optional when `endpoints` provides a default)
 - `endpoints`: root endpoint (uri) to apply paths to or a map of endpoints